 While a senior at Forest Park, Dr. Hamlin represented her class by serving as a Page in the Maryland State Legislature and, having studied voice under Margaret Lindsay, Metzo Soprano and Assistant Director of the Morgan State University Choir, wrote and performed the graduation song for the Class of 1975: "Farewell."
-Clearly, the groundwork for Debi's interdisciplinary approach to teaching and learning began during the early stages of her academic and musical development.
+Clearly, the groundwork for Debi's interdisciplinary approach to music and education began during the early stages of her academic and artistic development.

 In 1976, Hamlin began performing in the Balto.-Washington area with local R&B groups such as Hyde Park and Grand Jury.
-In 1977, Debi returned to Macon where she established a local music group, performed with Dexter Redding, and Bone Holmes and Friends under the leadership of Anthony Dorsey (arranger for Paul McCartney) and Mary Holmes (lead vocalist for Joe Tex) and Charles Burns (singer and trumpeter for Bobby Womack).
+In 1977, Debi returned to Macon where she established a local Jazz Trio; performed with Dexter Redding, and Bone Holmes and Friends under the leadership of Anthony Dorsey (arranger for Paul McCartney); Mary Holmes (lead vocalist for Joe Tex) and Charles Burns (singer and trumpeter for Bobby Womack).

 In 1991, after the death of her dad, Debi left the music scene and turned her attention toward the academic world.
 She received her BA from City College of CUNY (1994), and also studied at the Autonomous University of Santo Domingo in the Dominican Republic.
-In 1995, Debi was awarded a Duke Endowment Scholarship at Duke University, receiving her MA (1998) and Ph.D.
+In 1995, Debi was awarded a Duke Endowment Fellowship at Duke University, receiving her MA (1998) and Ph.D.
 (2004) in American and African American history.
-During her tenure at Duke she published several biographical articles, book reviews, editorial pieces, and, from 1998-2003,served as Executive Assistant to deceased historian, John Hope Franklin, author of the seminal text, From Slavery to Freedom, and other stellar professors such as Peter H. Wood (Black Majority) and Richard Powell (Blues Aesthetic).
+During her tenure at Duke she published several biographical articles, book reviews, editorial pieces, and, from 1998-2003,served as Executive Assistant/Research-Editor to deceased historian, John Hope Franklin, author of the seminal text, From Slavery to Freedom (1998-2003).
+She also studied under other stellar professors such as Peter H. Wood (Black Majority) and Richard Powell (Blues Aesthetic).